Take a Student-Led Campus Tour

-Every tour guide will cover the highlights and talk about favorite places.
+Every tour guide will show you the highlights and talk about their favorite places on campus.
+Their stories and experiences are some of the best ways to learn about St. Olaf.
 Ask questions: When was St. Olaf founded?
 What does “Um!
 Yah!
 Yah!” really mean?
 How many organs are on campus?
 The rock climbing wall is how tall?
 You mean there are chemistry majors who play water polo and the clarinet?
 What do people do in the honor houses?

 Our students are St. Olaf’s best ambassadors.
 Sometimes they get carried away, so we try to hold them to about an hour.
 Then they return to studying, practicing, rehearsing, organizing, working in the lab, or … you get the idea.